druglogics/pydruglogics/docs/inputs.rst

 Perturbations
 -------------

 Perturbations combine drugs applied to the system.
-The perturbations list contains all drug combinations to be tested, with each line representing one perturbation.
+The perturbations list contains all drug combinations to be tested.
+The drug data contains the effect of each drug on the nodes.

 .. note::